-Moncler considers the digital channel as a crucial and indispensable tool for brand communications and business growth at global level in an omni-channel perspective.
-Spreading and fostering a digital culture in each Company division is a crucial part of Moncler's strategy.

-For some years now, Moncler has a digital division that reports to the Chief Marketing & Operating Officer, who is responsible for both e-commerce and digital marketing, with the aim of developing online business and strengthening the presence of the Moncler brand on all major social media.
+Moncler considers its digital channel a crucial and indispensable tool for brand communications and business growth at global level, in an omnichannel perspective.
+The cornerstone of Moncler's strategy is to ensure that digital culture permeates each and every division and is consolidated throughout the Group.
+For some years now, the Group has created a digital division that reports to Moncler's Chief Marketing & Operating Officer and is responsible for both e-commerce and digital marketing to develop online business and boost the Brand's presence on all major social media.

-DEVELOPMENT OF OWN DISTRIBUTION CHANNELS IN AN OMNI-CHANNEL PERSPECTIVE
+DISTRIBUTION CHANNELS DEVELOPMENT WITH AN OMNICHANNEL APPROACH

-Engaging directly with clients through every channel and touchpoint, involving them, and understanding their expectations - even when unspoken - is a cornerstone of the relationship that Moncler strives to develop with its clients to never stop surprising them.
-Today, the Group is pursuing an integrated development strategy for its distribution channels, both physical and digital.
+Engaging directly with clients through every channel and touch point, involving them, and understanding their expectations - even when unspoken - is a cornerstone of the relationship that Moncler strives to develop with its clients to never stop surprising them.
+Today Moncler is pursuing a strategy of integrated development of its distribution channels, both physical and digital.